sdiehl/zero-to-qed/docs/src/19_artificial_intelligence.md

 - **Verify the solver formulation**.
 Winner determination is solved via an optimization solver.
 Prove that feasible solutions correspond to valid allocations, and the objective maximizes welfare.
 - **Characterize expressiveness gains**.
 Prove that basket preferences strictly improve outcomes: there exist order configurations where combinatorial matching achieves fills that no sequence of bilateral matches could.

 Markets look like chaos but are actually mathematical objects with deep structure; proving theorems about them reveals invariants that no amount of testing could find.
-If you make progress, [OneChronos](https://www.onechronos.com/) wants to hear from you.
+If you make on progress on this problem, we at [OneChronos](https://www.onechronos.com/) would love to hear from you.
 We build market infrastructure and work on these kinds of problems.
 There is a lot of non-trivial work involved, and we are always looking for smart people.
 Apply through [our careers page](https://www.onechronos.com/careers/) or [reach out to me](mailto:sdiehl@onechronos.com) directly.

 ---